melusc/moodle_userscripts/README.md

 # Moodle Userscripts

 Here you can find some useful userscripts for moodle.
-I have only ever tested them on my school's moodle, though.
+I have only tested them on my school's moodle.

 To run these you need to have tampermonkey, greasemonkey or similar installed.